prominus/NewEnglandGardenLog/Plants/Vegetables/Peppers/Sweet Banana Pepper.md

 ![[sweet banana 20251114191853.png]]
 ### Description

 This Hungarian heirloom from 1941 is the traditional pickling type.
 It is very long, bright yellow, and thick walled.
 Not a pickler?
-Enjoy it fresh as a snack or in salads, throw it on the grill, or use in any recipe calling for sweet pepper.
-Peppers will turn to a orange-red if left on the plant.
+Enjoy it fresh as a snack or in salads, throw it on the grill, or use in any recipe calling for sweet [[peppers|pepper]]. [[Peppers]] will turn to a orange-red if left on the plant.
 A good short-season choice and successful in containers.
 A 1941 All-America Selections award winner.

 ### Variety Info